Section 15 – Equality rights

 (c) The ameliorative (purpose or) effects of the impugned law on a more disadvantaged person or group in society

-While much of this inquiry has, after Kapp, supra, been subsumed by the subsection 15(2) analysis (discussed below), the subsection 15(2) analysis considers only ameliorative purpose, not effect.
-Accordingly, where a program does not meet the requirements of an ameliorative purpose within the meaning of subsection 15(2), it may be possible to argue that its ameliorative effects militate against a finding of discrimination.
+While much of this inquiry has, after Kapp, supra, been subsumed by the section 15(2) analysis (discussed below), the section 15(2) analysis considers only ameliorative purpose, not effect.
+Accordingly, where a program does not meet the requirements of an ameliorative purpose within the meaning of section 15(2), it may be possible to argue that its ameliorative effects militate against a finding of discrimination.

 In the context of large and complex government benefit schemes (such as employment insurance or the pension benefit scheme impugned in Withler, supra), the Supreme Court has recently used the language of “ameliorative effect” in a different way.
 While previously, this factor could be used to carve out a non-discriminatory space for “affirmative action” type programs, in Withler, the Court suggests that this factor may be used where the impugned law seeks to balance a multiplicity of interests and thereby has an ameliorative effect on others (paragraph 38).